 Collections & History

 The Avery Architectural & Fine Arts Library collects books and periodicals in archaeology, architecture, art history, city planning , decorative arts, design, historic preservation, landscape architecture, painting, photography, real estate development, and sculpture.
-The architectural and fine arts components are non-circulating.
-Materials in the Ware Collection, mainly books on urban planning and real estate development, do circulate.
+The open-stacks research collections consist of three main collections: The Avery Collection (architecture, city planning, decorative arts, design, and related topics), the Fine Arts Collection (art history, painting, sculpture, drawing, and related topics) and the Avery-LC Collection (all topics in Avery Library’s scope collected after 2011).
+The Avery and Fine Arts Collections are in-library use only, but the majority of the Avery-LC collection circulates.
 The Library currently contains more than 625,000 volumes and receives approximately 1,300 periodicals.

 The scope of the Avery collection in architecture is outstanding; it ranges from the first Western printed book on architecture, De re aedificatoria (1485), by Leone Battista Alberti, to the classics of modernism by Frank Lloyd Wright and Le Corbusier.
 Avery Drawings & Archives Collection holds approximately two million drawings and original records in more than 950 collections.

 The Avery Library is named for Henry Ogden Avery, one of late nineteenth century New York's promising young architects and a friend of William Robert Ware, who founded the Department of Architecture at Columbia in 1881.
 A few weeks after Avery's premature death in 1890, his parents, Samuel Putnam Avery and Mary Ogden Avery, established the library as a memorial to their son.
 They offered 2,000 of his books, mostly in architecture, archaeology, and the decorative arts, many of his original drawings, funds to round out the book collection, and an endowment to assure the continuous growth of the library.